Berkeley-MDes/tdf-fa24-yule-cal/Week 2.md

 ![Screenshot-2024-09-12-at-2 55 22 PM](https://github.com/user-attachments/assets/673758ef-d27a-4287-906a-52ebced9a6a7)

-While working, I had an idea: what if the phone stand could allow viewing from multiple angles rather than being fixed at just one?
-So I focused on this, and after several attempts, I adjusted the values to enable the phone to be positioned at both lower and higher angles."
+While working, I came up an idea: what if the phone stand could allow viewing from multiple angles rather than being fixed at just one?
+So I focused on this, and after several attempts, I adjusted the values to enable the phone to be positioned at both steeper and graduer angles."

 <img width="970" alt="Screenshot 2024-09-12 at 2 55 58 PM" src="https://github.com/user-attachments/assets/22996ec8-5c54-4a4d-b6c8-3c1851ff6157">

 After baking the model, I was able to identify the design I wanted.
 However, there was one issue.
 To allow the phone to be placed at a more gradual angle, a groove, marked in red, needed to be carved out to fit the phone.
-Next week, I plan to study Rhino and try to create this groove to match my phone's thickness.
+Next week, I plan to study Rhino and try to create this groove to match my (future) phone's thickness.

 <img width="973" alt="Screenshot 2024-09-12 at 2 57 15 PM" src="https://github.com/user-attachments/assets/92c0bddc-c082-4501-9c6c-6cd378a1d097">